whostolebenfrog/lein-postgres/README.md

   :postgres {:port 12345 ;optional, defaults to a random free port
-             :clean-data-directory true ;optional, defaults to true - should we cleanup the data directory on close :data-directory "/tmp/embeddedpostgres" ;optional, sets the temporary data directory :server-config {"max_connections" 300}} ;optional, allows you to set additional server config options
+             :clean-data-directory true ;optional, defaults to true - should we cleanup the data directory on close :data-directory "/tmp/embeddedpostgres" ;optional, sets the temporary data directory :databases ["test_db"] ; optional, creates databases named in this array :server-config {"max_connections" 300}} ;optional, allows you to set additional server config options
 ```